How the Media Presents Information

 Facilitation Notes

-- Teachers should choose which forms of media they want students to work with (newspaper, internet news sites, video clips) prior to beginning.
-Consider paywalls as a possible barrier to students accessing online articles.
+- Teachers should choose which forms of media they want students to work with (newspapers, magazines, Internet news sites, or video clips) before beginning the class.
+Teachers can compile a list on an LMS or provide a printed student resource.
+Consider paywalls and advertisements as a possible barrier to students accessing online articles.

-- Teachers may also want to create a list of political topics for students to work with as local, state, or national topics all provide options at a varying scope.
+- Teachers may also want to create a list of political topics for students to focus on as local, state, or national topics all provide various options.

 Engage